Understanding Periodized Rehab & Load Management for Better Recovery

 Periodized rehabilitation typically progresses through several distinct phases, each with specific goals and approaches.

-The initial phase aims to protect healing tissues while managing symptoms:
+The initial phase aims to protect healing tissues while managing symptoms.
+In phase 1, the main goal is to decrease pain and inflammation and bring back pain-free motion.

 Key Components

-- Pain and inflammation control through appropriate means
+- Pain and inflammation control through therapeutic interventions

-- Establishment of baseline measurements to track progress
+- Establishment of baseline measurements including ROM & strength to track progress

-- Education about the injury and rehabilitation process
+- Education about the injury and timeline to recovery.

 During this phase, exercise is carefully controlled to avoid disrupting early healing while providing enough stimulus to prevent excessive tissue weakening.